-The completion of the world’s first transcontinental railroad in 1869 dramatically affected the social, political, economic, and cultural life of Salt Lake City, the Territory of Utah and the American West.
+The completion of the world’s first transcontinental railroad in 1869 dramatically affected the social, political, economic, and cultural life of Salt Lake City (SLC), the Territory of Utah, and the American West.

-Up until 1868, Young and the Utah Territorial legislature continued to lobby to make the city as the intersection point between the eastern and western United States.
+Up until 1868, Young and the Utah Territorial Legislature continued to lobby to make the city as the intersection point between the eastern and western United States.
 That year it became clear however, that the railroad would not meet in SLC but instead would connect at Promontory Summit, Box Elder County, on the barren edge of the Great Salt Lake.
-May 10, 1869, the eastern and western lines of the world’s first transcontinental railroad met beyond Salt Lake City.
-However by year’s end it was transferred to Ogden soon to became known as “Junction City.”
+May 10, 1869, the eastern and western lines of the world’s first transcontinental railroad met beyond SLC.
+However, by year’s end it was transferred to Ogden soon to become known as “Junction City.”

 Members of the American press and some United States congressmen believed, or at least hoped, that the transcontinental railroad would either aid in the demise of or at least dilute the influence of the isolation loving, polygamist practicing Mormons.
-Brigham Young and the church’s hierarchy, however, had different plans and a different response to the coming railroad.
-As historian Brigham D. Madsen explained in his book, Corinne: The Gentile Capital of Utah, nineteenth-century Mormons characterized Salt Lake City and its Pioneer Park Neighborhood as a community free from the vices that they believed plagued cities throughout the country (1980, p.
+Brigham Young and the LDS Church’s hierarchy, however, had different plans and a different response to the coming railroad.
+As historian Brigham D. Madsen explained in his book, Corinne: The Gentile Capital of Utah, nineteenth century Mormons characterized SLC and its Pioneer Park Neighborhood as a community free from the vices that they believed plagued cities throughout the country (1980, p.
 3).
-The ideas about Salt Lake City’s potential are best expressed in a sermon Brigham Young delivered in the Salt Lake Tabernacle, and recorded by a stenographer on October 8, 1868.
+The ideas about SLC’s potential are best expressed in a sermon Brigham Young delivered in the Salt Lake Tabernacle and recorded by a stenographer on October 8, 1868.
 On that day, Brigham Young explained how Mormon society would prepare culturally and particularly economically for the coming of the railroad:

-Young wanted Salt Lake City to become a western city upon a hill.
+Young wanted SLC to become a western city upon a hill.
 What the railroad did unequivocally was to allow for an expansion of mechanical, steam, and hydro-based innovations in the territory.
 These technologies influenced Utah’s cultural, economic, and social landscapes, especially on the west side.
-Thousands of immigrants arrived by train and found work in Utah’s newly industrialized cities and hamlets.
+Thousands of migrants and immigrants arrived by train and found work in Utah’s newly industrialized cities and hamlets.
 In the middle of all of this was the Pioneer Park neighborhood, which was the first and the largest of the many interconnected, industry related, ethnic enclaves that spread across Utah and the Intermountain West.

 The arrival of American and international immigrants to Utah also meant dramatic changes to social structure.
-Many territorial citizens perceived the influx of new immigrants as “strangers,” while overlooking the fact that they were also recent arrivals to the area.
-A history of the Salt Lake City Police Department explains that territorial citizens concluded that the “tracks” brought a “new wave of strangers.”
+Many territorial citizens perceived the influx of new migrants as “strangers,” while overlooking the fact that they, themselves, were also recent arrivals to the area.
+A history of the SLC Police Department explains that territorial citizens concluded that the “tracks” brought a “new wave of strangers.”
 These strangers, the history continues, did not take kindly to the previously existing “blue laws” or statutes that prohibited illegal entertainments.
-This included dancing and drinking after curfew and on Sunday.
+This included dancing and drinking after curfew and on Sundays.
 Early police records highlight that the new arrivals made “concerted efforts” to “eliminate such laws” hoping to alter cultural expectations to align with their not so Mormon lifestyles.

 Railroads also expanded Utah’s economic sector as well.
 The mining industry was an endeavor that prospered with railroads.
-Railroads made mining and smelting economically viability.
-Historian Brigham Madsen explained that “railroad workers and other Gentiles began to have visions of opening the rich mines of Utah, now that there were means of transportation for ores to the smelters and markets of the east (Madsen, p.
-2).”
+Railroads made mining and smelting economically viable.
+Historian Brigham Madsen explained that “railroad workers and other Gentiles began to have visions of opening the rich mines of Utah, now that there were means of transportation for ores to the smelters and markets of the east” (Madsen, p.
+2).
 The railroad opened the Great Basin and Utah’s economy to the profits derived from mining that was largely funded by eastern and international investors.

-During the 1870s and 1880s, other railroad companies, including the Oregon Short Line and the Denver & Rio Grande Western, built direct connections to and from Salt Lake City.
+During the 1870s and 1880s, other railroad companies, including the Oregon Short Line and the Denver & Rio Grande Western, built direct connections to and from SLC.
 These companies also purchased land in the Pioneer Park neighborhood for their depots, railroad yards and maintenance centers.
 They constructed massive roundhouses, machine shops, engine and railroad car building facilities.
 Railroad related industries and benefiting businesses expanded constantly in the west side.
-From the 1890s into the first two decades of the 1900s, the Western Pacific Railroad, the Salt Lake & Los Angeles Railway (known first as Saltair Railway and later the Salt Lake, Garfield & Western Railway), the San Pedro, and the Los Angeles & Salt Lake Railroad, a subsidiary of Union Pacific, also expanded the industrial footprint of Salt Lake City’s west side.
+From the 1890s, and into the first two decades of the 1900s, the Western Pacific Railroad, the Salt Lake & Los Angeles Railway (known first as Saltair Railway and later the Salt Lake, Garfield & Western Railway), the San Pedro, and the Los Angeles & Salt Lake Railroad, a subsidiary of Union Pacific, also expanded the industrial footprint of SLC’s west side.

 The railroad industry peaked in Utah between World War I and World War II.
 In its heyday the railroad companies’ tracks followed or intersected with half of the streets on the west side.
 The later expansion included lines that ran from the Roper Yard at 2100 South to the Union Pacific yard located at 800 North.
-The most massive yard in the city was located five to the eight blocks west of State Street, and had a corridor over 100 yards wide.
-Scattered spurs or secondary tracks that linked businesses to the main railroad lines, and wyes or triangular junctions used for turning around railroad cars, all snaked through the west side neighborhood.
+The most massive yard in the city was located five to eight blocks west of State Street and had a corridor over 100 yards wide.
+Scattered spurs, or secondary tracks, that linked businesses to the main railroad lines, and wyes, or triangular junctions, used for turning around railroad cars, all snaked through the west side neighborhood.

 Do you want to read the next post?
 SALT LAKE AS AN EARLY INDUSTRIAL CITY AND THE BEGINNING OF THE RELIEF SOCIETY HALLS

-Related Activities: To recognize the enduring impact on Utah of the worlds first transcontinental railroad and the subsequent building of the Utah Central Railway, we recommend that you visit and read the DUP #358 monument, located in a planter in front of the Union Pacific Depot (east side of The Gateway, 400 West and South Temple).
+Related Activities: To recognize the enduring impact on Utah of the world’s first transcontinental railroad and the subsequent building of the Utah Central Railway, we recommend that you visit and read the Daughters of Utah Pioneers #358 monument, located in a planter in front of the Union Pacific Depot (east side of The Gateway, 400 West and South Temple).
 This modest plaque does little justice regarding the massive transformation the railroad had on Utah.
-We urge that you also examine the railroad’s early-twentieth-century footprint by studying the U.S. Geological Survey’s topographical map of Salt Lake City and Vicinity, Utah, 1934 from the University of Utah Marriott Library Map Collection, offered by the Seven Canyons Trust website.
+We urge that you also examine the railroad’s early twentieth-century footprint by studying the U.S. Geological Survey’s topographical map of Salt Lake City and Vicinity, Utah, 1934 from the University of Utah Marriott Library Map Collection, offered by the Seven Canyons Trust website.

 Do you have a question or comment?
 Write us at “ask a historian” – email@example.com